Eric Lafforgue

 Eric Lafforgue (born 17 July 1964) is a French photographer.
-He has photographed in North Korea, making many trips there, although he is now banned due to their breaking of photography rules.
+He has photographed in North Korea, making many trips there, although he is now banned due to his breaking of photography rules.
 Lafforgue has documented the Guna people of the San Blas Islands, off the coast of Panama, whose existence is threatened by rising sea levels.
 He started in 2006, and quickly his pictures were used by magazines and publications such as National Geographic.